bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:43:15

-But I guess I haven’t heard of ANYPREVOUT being championed outside of L2.
+But I guess I haven’t heard of `ANYPREVOUT` being championed outside of Eltoo.

 Greg: 00:43:23